thebitmonk/send_post_api/docs/AccountsubaccountstatApi.md

-Get All Aggregated Domain Stats for a Sub-Account <br>
+Get All Aggregated Domain Stats for a Sub-Account

 ### Example
 ```javascript